Prostate testing has many pros and cons to consider because some tests may be harmful and some results may be misleading.

 PSA cannot differentiate between indolent and lethal prostate cancer...
 Before PSA testing is performed, men should be... informed that the test cannot tell whether they have a life-threatening cancer.

-Now look at this study
+Now look at this study!

-According to a study just published in Cancer Epidemiology, Biomarkers and Prevention, the researchers discovered that parathyroid hormone, which the body produces to regulate blood levels of calcium, can raise PSA levels in healthy men who do not have prostate cancer.
+...elevated PSA measurements are not necessarily potential signs of prostate cancer at all.
+Instead, they can simply be caused by a hormone normally occurring in healthy bodies.According to a study just published in Cancer Epidemiology, Biomarkers and Prevention, the researchers discovered that parathyroid hormone, which the body produces to regulate blood levels of calcium, can raise PSA levels in healthy men who do not have prostate cancer.

 Unfortunately, elevated PSA levels currently set off alarm bells in the mainline medical establishment, leading many men to be biopsied and then treated unnecessarily with surgery, chemo, radiation, and/or emasculating hormones.